antonioalmeida/texugo-theme/README.md

 ## Configuration

-Take a look in the [exampleSite](https://github.com/antonioalmeida/antonioalmeida.github.io) repository.
+Take a look at the [/exampleSite](https://github.com/antonioalmeida/antonioalmeida.github.io) directory.

-This directory contains an example config file and the content for the demo.
-It serves as an example setup for your documentation.

-Copy the `config.toml` in the root directory of your website.
-Overwrite the existing config file if necessary.
+Copy the `config.toml` to the root directory of your website and overwrite the existing information as needed.

 __[config.toml](https://github.com/antonioalmeida/tex-hugo-theme/blob/master/exampleSite/config.toml)__: